Co-presented by the Film Society of Lincoln Center and IFC Center June 9-18, 2017.

 Documentary charting the Mayan people's fight for justice in Guatemala and the key role played by documentarian Pamela Yates.

 (Country: Chile; Year: 2016; Director: Maite Alberdi; Writer: Maite Alberdi)

 For almost their entire lives a group of forty-something classmates with Down's syndrome, have grown up together and are reaching the age of 50 with varying degrees of frustration.

-No Dress Code Required and Nobody Speak: Hulk Hogan, Gawker And Trials Of A Free Press
+City Of Ghosts and Nobody Speak: Hulk Hogan, Gawker And Trials Of A Free Press

 (Year: 2017; Director: April Hayes, Katia Maguire)